Estimated reading time: 5 minutes

 We all work within internal processes.
 We get into a routine, and processes get stagnant and sometimes need to improve.

-Customer complaints challenge the way things are done within an organization.
+Customer questions and complaints challenge the way things are done within an organization.

 Organizations can get stuck without solid business goals, and complaints can help identify ways to take an organization to the next level.